Ericxu19/Similar-Coding-Question-Finder-Using-BERT/README.md

 The initial results seem positive

-A simple change of subject which threw off google search and the orginal model trained on sts dataset was succesfullly detected by the mew model.
+A simple change of subject which threw off google search and the orginal model trained on sts dataset was succesfullly detected by the new model.

 ![](images/change-of-subject.png)